 The CII's liability is limited to a complete refund of the entry fee paid for the exam concerned.
 Nothing in these conditions excludes or limits the liability of CII:

-(a) for death or personal injury caused by the negligence of CII; or
+(a) For death or personal injury caused by the negligence of CII

 You must show proof of identity to any official who requests it.
 This proof of identity is in addition to your Exam Admission Document for online examinations, or Admission Permit for paper based examinations.
 The following are acceptable as identification: